-This blog summarizes the loaded questions asked in episode 3 and the memorable responses and key takeaways from this webinar’s expert panelists.
+This blog summarizes the loaded questions asked in this webinar and the memorable responses and key takeaways from this webinar’s expert panelists.

 Question 1: Best practices for helping diverse and distributed and remote teams build cohesion with new team members?